kusiro/MJ_Hackathon/README.md

 ```

 ## Development
 Make sure you have `webpack` and `webpack-dev-server` installed globally.
+Currently we have a hard time building with `webpack-dev-server@2.8.2`.
+Please consider using `webpack-dev-server@2.6.1` for this project.
-You may run below code to do this:
+You may run below code:
 ```
-node i -g webpack
+npm i -g webpack
-node i -g webpack-dev-server
+npm i -g webpack-dev-server@2.6.1
 ```
 Run `npm i` to install depedencies for this project.
 Run `webpack-dev-server` to develop with livereload.
 (Seems that there is a bug currently with newest version.)